2018ik/2018ik.github.io/_wiki/morning_revival.markdown

 ### Moses

-Exodus 32:2,4 Moses rose up early in th morning to go up to Mt.
+Moses dealt with Pharaoh early (Exo.
+9:13).
+Exodus 34:2,4 Moses rose up early in the morning to go up to Mt.
 Sinai to receive the 10 commandments.

 ### Samuel's parents